it-at-m/kitafinder-datenservice/README.md

 # Under construction

-This project is currently being buildt and is not yet ready for use.
+This project is currently being built and is not yet ready for use.

 # Kitafinder-Datenservice